MicrosoftDocs/win32/desktop-src/Intl/imn-closestatuswindow.md

-﻿---
+---
-Description: 'Notifies an application when an IME is about to close the status window.
-The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below.' ms.assetid: 'd59fdf76-50e7-4a59-b1bd-a12cdb0026f6'
+Description: Notifies an application when an IME is about to close the status window.
+The application receives this command through the WM\_IME\_NOTIFY message with parameter settings as shown below. ms.assetid: d59fdf76-50e7-4a59-b1bd-a12cdb0026f6
-title: 'IMN\_CLOSESTATUSWINDOW notification code'
+title: IMN\_CLOSESTATUSWINDOW notification code ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMN\_CLOSESTATUSWINDOW notification code